Cotswold Pony Club Hunting

 In 2018 we are also holding a two day Hunting Camp in June.
 This is a great opportunity to learn more about Hunting in depth as well as have a lot of fun!

-The Cotswold Hunt welcomes all members of the Pony Club and offers membership of their Junior Hunt Club up to the age of 16 at a cost of £25 for a child to hunt all season.
-For the older member, the following caps apply:
+The Cotswold Hunt welcomes all members of the Pony Club and offers membership of their Junior Hunt Club up to the age of 16 at a cost of £30 for a child to hunt all season.

 If you are thinking of hunting for the first time, or would like to find out where a particular Meet is, contact the CHPC Hunting Rep – Sophie de Rouet – 07887 680142.